NehaMtechBits/team-git-guide/workflow.md

 # ✅ Our Standard Team Workflow

 This is the **only workflow** we will use for all projects.
+Before starting, you can always find the high-level contribution rules in the `CONTRIBUTING.md` file in the repository's root.
 It is designed to be safe, prevent conflicts, and allow for code reviews.

 ### The Golden Rule: Never Push Directly to the `main` Branch